-Moisture content is determined by taking samples regularly during placement of the soil (three samples per batch), and in the case of clay backfill, hand held penetrometer tests can be carried out at regular intervals.
-Additional steps in the placement of the clay were necessary depending on the moisture content of the 'as delivered' clay.
+The moisture content is determined by taking samples regularly during placement of the soil (three samples per batch), and in the case of clay backfill, hand-held penetrometer tests can be carried out at regular intervals.
+Additional steps in the placement of the clay were necessary depending on the moisture content of the 'as-delivered' clay.
 Where the material was delivered with a moisture content below the optimum, some conditioning of the material was essential to ensure effective compaction.
-In this case, the material is spread out on the floor of the laboratory and larger clods broken up to allow moisture conditioning to be effectively carried out.
+In this case, the material is spread out on the floor of the laboratory and larger clods are broken up to allow moisture conditioning to be carried out effectively.
 Once the moisture content is adjusted in this way, the clay can be transferred to the hopper and placed and compacted in the manner described previously.

-At the end of the filling process, Perth Penetrometer tests can also be carried out at discrete locations along the longitudinal centre-line of the tank, to aid later strength characterisation.
+At the end of the filling process, Perth penetrometer tests can also be carried out at discrete locations along the longitudinal centre line of the tank, to aid later strength characterisation.

 Sensitive areas adjacent to the walls and the arch barrel itself are compacted with a hand rammer.
-Each pressure cell within the extrados of the arch barrel is first hand covered by fine sieved limestone (approximately 50 mm depth), and then progressively covered by coarser particles.
-No compaction is employed directly adjacent to or over the cells.
-However, subsequent layers above the pressure cells are compacted as previously described.
+Each PC within the extrados of the arch barrel is first hand covered by fine sieved limestone ( $\sim$ 50 mm depth), and then progressively covered by coarser particles.
+No compaction is used directly adjacent to or over the cells.
+However, subsequent layers above the PCs are compacted as previously described.
 This procedure was used in all tests undertaken to date, irrespective of the backfill used.
-Clearly, this is a compromise to ensure that pressure cells are not damaged during the filling process and the pressure cell readings are likely to be influenced by this, making it difficult, for example, to ensure that initial pressure distribution is symmetrical across the arch barrel.

-In order to ensure adequate contrast for digital imaging, in the limestone tests, from the second fill layer, coloured fill (coal dust) was placed against the windows.
-This was achieved by placing thin metal plates 50 mm from the inside face of both side walls (front and rear) forming the test chamber.
-The space between the plates and the chamber side walls is then filled with coloured fill.
+Clearly, this is a compromise to ensure that PCs are not damaged during the filling process and the PC readings are likely to be influenced by this, making it difficult, for example, to ensure that initial pressure distribution is symmetrical across the arch barrel.
+To ensure adequate contrast for digital imaging, in the limestone tests, from the second fill layer, coloured fill (coal dust) was placed against the windows.
+This was achieved by placing thin metal plates 50 mm from the inside face of both sidewalls (front and rear) forming the test chamber.
+The space between the plates and the chamber side-walls is then filled with coloured fill.
 After placement of the fill behind the plates, the plates themselves are then removed and the entire layer compacted as described previously.
 For the clay tests, this procedure was slightly different.
 The key challenge is to ensure adequate texture and contrast, and so limestone particles are embedded within the clay soil immediately adjacent to the front face of the test chamber.

-Before testing, de-centering must be carried out by removing the supports underneath the curved steel beams.
-The centering remains inside the tank, providing independent support for the instrumentation whilst leaving sufficient room to accommodate arch barrel deformation.
+Before testing, decentring must be carried out by removing the supports underneath the curved steel beams.
+The centring remains inside the tank, providing independent support for instrumentation while leaving sufficient room to accommodate arch barrel deformation.